sassafrastech/redmine/README.md

 1. Restart the server for plugins to take effect

-For GreenMachine specifically:
+For GreenMachine specifically, docs are [here](https://github.com/sassafrastech/greenmachine).

-1. Copy config files: `cp lib/secrets.rb{.example,}`

-1. Add QuickBooks keys to `lib/secrets.rb`